Field dynamics inference for local and causal interactions: Application

 All examples were implemented using the NIFTy software package in its version 5 \cite{2019ascl.soft03008A}.
-We included an implementation of the here introduced prior structure for the Green's function in this publicly available package.
+We included an implementation of the here introduced prior structure for the Green's function into this publicly available package.

+Throughout all examples, to solve the optimization problem associated with the MGVI algorithm, we realize the algorithm described in \ref{alg:mgvi} with 30 total steps of the entire loop, where we draw 10 samples from the approximation $Q$ to estimate the KL during optimization.
+For posterior analysis, we use 50 approximate posterior samples.

+For the first, one dimensional example, the optimization can be performed within less then a minute, while for the other two examples the total runtime is around 10 minutes on a standard laptop.
+The runtime and scaling of MGVI with model complexity as well as dimensionality is described in great detail in \cite{2019arXiv190111033K}.